The Hardest Boulder Problems in the World

 The World’s Current Hardest Boulder Problem

-Judging solely by grade, the world’s hardest boulder problem is currently Burden of Dreams, a proposed V17/9A.
+Based solely on grade, the world’s hardest boulder problem is currently Burden of Dreams.
+It was the first — and is still the only — problem to ever receive a suggested grade of V17 (9A).
 Nalle Hukkataival has the first and only ascent.

 List Criteria & Grading Guidelines

-In order to create this list I had to come up with the criteria for deciding what problems made the cut and guidelines for how to assign grades to problems that don’t yet have a consensus.
+In order to create this list, I had to come up with criteria for deciding what problems made the cut.
+To remove as much subjectivity as possible, I also had to come up with a formulaic way to assign grades to problems that don’t yet have a consensus grade.

 Here they are:

-- A special note about Gioia: Many people think of Gioia as a V16/8C+ boulder problem due to this popular Reel Rock video.
-However, following my grading guidelines, I have included it on this list with a grade of V15/8C.
-This is because Christian Core gave it a grade of V15/8C when he got the FA and Adam Ondra gave it a grade of V16/8C+ when he got the second ascent.
-(Nalle Hukkataival also sent it but didn’t put forth an official suggestion.)
-So, with only two grade suggestions to go off of, following my grading guidelines I stuck with the lower grade.
+- Gioia: Many people think of Gioia as a V16 (8C+) boulder problem since Adam Ondra proposed that grade after nabbing the second ascent.
+However, following my grading guidelines, I have included it on this list with a grade of V15/V16 (8C/8C+).
+This is because Christian Core gave it a grade of V15 (8C) when he got the FA and Adam Ondra gave it a grade of V16 (8C+) when he got the second ascent.
+(Nalle Hukkataival also sent it but didn’t suggest a grade.)
+With these two grade suggestions to go off of, following my grading guidelines I included it as a slash grade.

 I’ve tried my best to be as thorough and comprehensive as possible with this list.
-However, I’m still human, so if I’ve made any mistakes or left off any problems or people you think should be added, let me know in the comments or contact me.
+However, I’m still human, so if I’ve made any mistakes or left off any problems or people you think should be added, let me know in the comments!

 Who Is the Best Boulderer Ever?